 Appropriately Uses Anti-Anxiety Medication

-This tells you the percentage of residents who were prescribed antianxiety drugs.
-Antianxiety medications are prescribed to patients suffering from depression and anxiety.
+This metric tells you the percent of long-term care residents who were given antianxiety medication.
+These medications are given to residents suffering from depression and anxiety.

 Managing Depression Among Residents

 This indicates the percent of residents who are showing symptoms of depression.